 IVF Success Rates

-My goal, my reason for practicing infertility and reproductive endocrinology, is to help couples achieve their goal of having children.
-To ensure I achieve that goal, I work with a highly dedicated team, embryology and nursing, and we all work meticulously to maintain the highest standards in quality reproductive science.
+My goal, my reason for practicing infertility and reproductive endocrinology, is to help women and men achieve their goal of having children.
+To ensure I achieve that goal, I work with a highly dedicated team, embryology and nursing, and we all work meticulously to maintain the highest standards in quality reproductive medicine.

 I treat the individual, not the statistic.
 My IVF success rates reflect that approach to medicine.
-Some years are high and some have been low for a particular age group due to the nature of the women treated.
+Some years are high and some have been low for a particular age group due to the nature of the women and men treated.
 But what is important to you is your individual chance of success.
-To ensure we are providing quality care and offer each patient an accurate assessment of her IVF success we had Univfy analyze the last five years of Seth Levrant MD PC’s data and now offer the free Univfy PreIVF Report.
+To ensure we are providing quality care and offer each patient an accurate assessment of their IVF success we had Univfy analyze five years of Seth Levrant MD PC’s SART data and then compared individual Univfy PreIVF Reports to the SART IVF predictor tool results for our patients to ensure we are providing our patients the very best care with the best results.

 Through predictive technology developed by Stanford University researchers, Univfy uses a rigorous scientific process to develop and validate a customized IVF prediction model using Seth Levrant MD PC dba Partners in Reproductive Health’s data.
 The model analyzes factors in your fertility profile, including age; body mass index, ovarian reserve test results, semen analysis, and clinical diagnosis.
 Other factors influencing pregnancy rates length of time the couple or female partner have been trying to conceive, quality of eggs retrieved, previous IVF experience, and lifestyle of the couple or female partner.
 Lifestyle factors include weight (underweight and obesity), alcohol intake, smoking, excessive exercise, and nutrition.